Henschel Hs 123: Eastern Front service

 At the start of Operation Barbarossa, the single Gruppe of the Luftwaffe that was dedicated to ground support was II.(Schl)/LG 2, operating 22 Hs 123s (along with 38 Bf 109Es).
 In service use on the Eastern Front, the remaining aircraft had been field-modified with the main wheel spats removed, additional armour and extra equipment fitted as well as mounting extra machine guns and even cannons in under-wing housings.

 Some volunteers of Escuadrilla Azul (15 Spanische Staffel/VIII.
 Fliegerkorps) of JG-27 detached in Luftflotte 2 managed Hs 123s in collaboration of II.(Schl.)/LG 2 units for ground strikes along Bf 109E-7/B fighter-bombers during 1941–42 period.

 During the initial drive, the unit participated in action along the central and northern parts of the front, including a brief time in support of the fighting around Leningrad, and participating in the battles for Bryansk and Vyazma.
-The first weeks revealed problems associated with using the Bf 109E which was plagued by undercarriage and engine problems in the fighter-bomber role.
-Its liquid-cooled inline engine was also more vulnerable to small arms fire than the Hs 123's radial.
+The first weeks revealed problems associated with using the Bf 109E, which was plagued by undercarriage and engine problems in the fighter-bomber role.
+Furthermore, its liquid-cooled inline engine was more vulnerable to small arms fire than the Hs 123's radial.

-The winter brought hardship to all German forces in Russia, and the pilots in the open cockpits of the Henschels suffered accordingly.
+The winter of 1941/1942 brought hardship to all German forces in Russia, and the pilots in the open cockpits of the Henschels suffered accordingly.
 Despite this, they took part in the Battle of Moscow.
-In January, the unit was re-designated as the first dedicated ground attack wing (in German Schlachtgeschwader 1, SchlG 1).
+In January 1942, the unit was re-designated as the first dedicated ground attack wing (in German Schlachtgeschwader 1, SchlG 1).
 The Hs 123 became a part of 7./SchlG 1.